santiagosayshey/DigiBrain/Content/Philosophy/Argument & Critical Thinking/Essays/Essay 1 - Draft.md

 - Premise 2: A convicted murderer will murder again.
 - Conclusion: Therefore, we must kill convicted murderers.

-The claim that we *must* kill murderers to prevent killing again is demonstrably false.
-90% of murders are actually committed by first time murder offenders, while less than 1% are by repeat offenders ()
+The claim that we *must* kill murderers to prevent killing from occurring again is demonstrably false.
+90% of murders are actually committed by first time murder offenders, while less than 1% are by repeat offenders ().
+This single counterexample proves that executing convicted murderers cannot provide public safety because the majority of them are happening before one can even intervene.
+Even if we executed *every* convicted murderer, we would at best prevent only 1% of future murders.